freeorion/freeorion-sdk/README.md

 This command creates a native build system for the SDK.

 To select a specific IDE version for the generated project files, use the `-G` (generator) parameter.
-Valid values for this parameter are `-G "Visual Studio 15 2017"`, `-G "Visual Studio 16 2019"`, `-G "Visual Studio 17 2022"`, `-G "Xcode"` or similar.
+Valid values for this parameter are `-G "Visual Studio 16 2019"`, `-G "Visual Studio 17 2022"`, `-G "Xcode"` or similar.
-Note: Building FreeOrion on Windows requires Visual Studio 2019 or 2022, although the SDK can be built with Visual Studio 2017.
+Note: Building FreeOrion on Windows requires Visual Studio 2019 or 2022.

 To select a specific MSVC archticture, use the `-A` (architecture) parameter.
 Valid values for this parameter are `-A Win32` or `-A x64`.

 To select a specific MSVC toolset version, use the `-T` (toolset) parameter.
-Valid values for this parameter are `-T v141`, `-T v142`, or `-T v143`.
+Valid values for this parameter are `-T v142` or `-T v143`.
 Note: `-T v142` requires Visual Studio 2019 and `-T v143` requires Visual Studio 2022.
-An SDK built with `-T v141` or `-T v142` should be compatible for building FreeOrion with later toolsets, and FreeOrion itself requires the v142 or later toolset to build.
+An SDK built with `-T v142` should be compatible for building FreeOrion with later toolsets, and FreeOrion itself requires the v142 or later toolset to build.

 After that, the SDK can be build with: